nusofthq/avchat-documentation/joomla-2.md

   To grant access to other groups follow these steps:

-  1. Login the Joomla! backend as a Super User
+  1. Login as a Super User
   2. Go to **Components** > **AVChat** > **Options** > **Permissions**
   3. Click on the user group you want to grant access to
   4. Set to Allow the following permission **Allow access to the Chat's Admin Interface**